a16z/a16z-contracts/PrOb/licenses/ECR.md

 Grant.1.Ti=NFT Media License

-Grant.1.1.sec=For as long as you lawfully own a {_Project_NFT}, {_Creator} grants you an exclusive, perpetual, irrevocable (except as set forth in Section {Misc.2.Xnum} below) worldwide license under our copyrights to use, distribute, reproduce, display, perform, modify, and create derivative works of the specific {_NFT_Media} linked to your {_Project_NFT} for personal and commercial uses, with the right to sublicense such rights through multiple tiers of sublicensees subject to the limitations in Section {Grant.4.Xnum}, and Articles {Disclaim.Xnum} and {Misc.Xnum} of these {_Terms} with {_Creator} being a third party beneficiary to all such sublicenses with the ability to enforce such agreements.
+Grant.1.1.sec=For as long as you lawfully own a {_Project_NFT}, {_Creator} grants you {an_exclusive/a_non-exclusive}, perpetual, irrevocable (except as set forth in Section {Misc.2.Xnum} below) worldwide license under our copyrights to use, distribute, reproduce, display, perform, modify, and create derivative works of the specific {_NFT_Media} linked to your {_Project_NFT} for personal and commercial uses, with the right to sublicense such rights through multiple tiers of sublicensees subject to the limitations in Section {Grant.4.Xnum}, and Articles {Disclaim.Xnum} and {Misc.Xnum} of these {_Terms} with {_Creator} being a third party beneficiary to all such sublicenses with the ability to enforce such agreements.

+an_exclusive/a_non-exclusive=an exclusive

 Grant.1.2.sec=This license includes the right to display as a profile picture, display on products or services using the {_NFT_Media} or NFT Media Derivatives (as defined below), display on sold merchandise, use in your original content, or to display in a physical or digital museum.